-Iowa Wesleyan College is ranked as one of the top colleges in the country for its overall in institutional commitment to service.
+Iowa Wesleyan College has been ranked the top college in the country for its institutional commitment to service.

 Service-Learning 2012-2013 Student of the Year

 Jessica Beam: Jessica is only in her second year at Iowa Wesleyan College but she has already distinguished herself as a true servant leader.
 Jessica has given over 600 hours of her time to service in the last year.
 Selected to participate in the Iowa College AmeriCorps Program (ICAP), Jessica has developed and led a variety of service projects.